Abstract Submission Guidelines

 Author submission policy

 • The first listed author of the abstract is automatically the presenting author.
-There can be up to five co-authors.
+If there are more than five authors, please email abstracts@paleomethods.org.

 • One author must be present during their appropriate session to present and/or answer questions.